Stopping the School-to-Prison Pipeline

 - POWER-PAC Recommendations for Police in Schools

 Parent leaders first presented their recommendations to the Chicago Public School Board of Education in 2004.
 Michael Scott was Board President and, in 2005, he committed to support parents and fund parent-led research.
-In the next year, more than 160 parents came to three community forums, providing data about their experiences with school discipline.
+In the next year, more than 160 parents came to three community forums, providing data about their experiences with school discipline, culminating with the release of the Stopping the Downward Spiral for Our Children – Redirecting the School-to-Prison Pipeline report.

 CPS also supported POWER-PAC leaders trips to Minneapolis and Los Angeles to learn about restorative justice and peace-keeping efforts taking place in elementary schools there.
 The first changes were made to the CPS Student Code of Conduct in 2006.
 Parents won funding and opened the first parent-led Peace Center in an elementary school.
 Since then more than half a million dollars has supported parent-led restorative justice programs in schools.